 There are many advantages to starting your own food cart business, which is why a lot of people choose to do just that.
 The PROs include:

-Food bikes are the low capital, low footprint alternative to food trucks, bringing positive economic and community development.
+Food bikes are the low capital, and low footprint alternative to food trucks, bringing positive economic and community development.

 Food bikes can offer these benefits to local communities:

 Decrease fossil fuel consumption and climate change emissions

 Improve use of community space